 Here’s a garage find C2 Sting Ray with an interesting past.

 After being driven sporadically by the owners for a couple of years, this 1964 Corvette coupe has been sitting in a garage on jack stands since sometime in early 1973.
 The long-time owner died earlier this summer, and the car was dug out from the garage and sent all the way across the country to a fellow named Rick F on the West Coast.

-It’s the last Friday in September which means it’s “Black Friday” here at CorvetteBlogger.com.
-Here’s our salute to Black Corvettes with a random photo gallery made up of 32 Corvettes spanning seven generations.
+It’s the last Friday of the month and that means it’s time for “Black Friday” here at CorvetteBlogger.com.
+Our family has owned a black Corvette Sting Ray for almost five decades and so the most sinister color of Corvette’s color palette is also our favorite.
+Here’s our salute to Black Corvettes with a random photo gallery made up of 37 Corvettes spanning seven generations.